MaCio Teague: Baylor

 On April 30, 2018, Teague announced that he would continue his college career with Baylor over offers from Louisville, Virginia and Xavier.
 He sat out the following season due to National Collegiate Athletic Association transfer rules and was a member of the team's practice squad.
 He made his debut for Baylor on November 5, 2019, scoring 18 points and collecting 10 rebounds in a 105–61 win over Central Arkansas.
 On February 8, 2020, Teague scored a junior season-high 24 points, including six straight free throws in the final 14 seconds, in a 78–70 win over Oklahoma State.
 As a junior, he averaged 13.9 points and 4.6 rebounds in a team-high 32.6 minutes per game, helping Baylor achieve a 26–4 record.
 Teague was named to the Second Team All-Big 12 and was a unanimous Big 12 All-Newcomer Team selection.
 After the season, he declared for the 2020 NBA draft, before withdrawing and returning to Baylor.
 On March 7, 2021, Teague scored 35 points, shooting 10-of-12 from three-point range, in an 88–73 win over Texas Tech.
 His 10 three-pointers tied for the most in program history and the second-most in Big 12 history.
-Baylor entered the 2021 NCAA tournament with a 1-seed and went on to win the national championship, finishing with a 28-2 record.
+Baylor entered the 2021 NCAA tournament with a 1-seed and went on to win the national championship, finishing with a 28–2 record.
 In the tournament, Teague averaged nearly 15 points per game, including 22 points in the opening round against Hartford and the regional final against Arkansas, both of which led the team, and 19 points in the championship game victory over Gonzaga.
 He averaged 15.9 points and 4.0 rebounds per game on the season.

 Professional career

 After going undrafted in the 2021 NBA draft, Teague signed with the Utah Jazz on August 15, 2021.
 He was waived prior to the start of the season.
 In October 2021, Teague joined the Salt Lake City Stars as an affiliate player.
-However, he was waived on March 22, 2022 after suffering a season-ending injury.
+However, he was waived on March 22, 2022, after suffering a season-ending injury.

 On July 29, 2022, Teague signed a contract with Baskets Oldenburg of the Basketball Bundesliga.

+On August 1, 2023, he signed with Czarni Słupsk of the Polish Basketball League.

+On February 10, 2025, he signed with Śląsk Wrocław of the Polish Basketball League (PLK).